-Source: World Bank, Guinness Global Investors calculations.
+Source: World Bank, Guinness Global Investors calculations as at 31.12.2021 .
 High-Income refers to the World Bank's definition of high-income countries.

 Pre-Covid, China's economy was growing at a much higher rate than high-income markets.
 Though the days of China growing at 8-10% a year are over, we do think in the medium term the Chinese economy could grow at 3-4% a year.
 This would continue to mean it grows faster than developed markets, increasing the size of the addressable market for Chinese and foreign companies.